AmericanPhilosophicalSociety/RevCityDocs/epson-scanner-workflow.md

 Adjust settings for files to be created.
 This is done at the bottom left of the screen.
  * Image Format: TIFF (always!)
  * File name: Follow standard for file naming conventions (See step 6).
  * Folder: Before scanning begins it is important to create a folder where the scans are going to be sent.
-All scanning should be done to the public drive or external hard drive.
+All scans should be saved to the public drive or external hard drive.
 Consult Digitization Guidelines or Workflows Guide for [folder naming and structure](https://americanphilosophicalsociety.github.io/RevCityDocs/digitization/#file-storage).

 ![epson2 scanner image format]({{ site.baseurl }}/assets/image-format.png)
 ![epson2 scanner folder browse settings]({{ site.baseurl }}/assets/folder-browse.png)